Course overview

 - laboratory technology.

-You can also advance to an honours degree or postgraduate studies, either in more specialised areas of biomedical science (which will enhance your professional development as a scientist), or in other disciplines including medicine (which will complement your scientific training and broaden your career opportunities).
-It is important to note that certain pathways, like medicine, have highly competitive entry requirements due to high demand.
+You can also advance to an honours degree or postgraduate studies, either in more specialised areas of biomedical science (which will enhance your professional development as a scientist), or in other disciplines including allied health (which will complement your scientific training and broaden your career opportunities).
+It is important to note that certain opportunities, like allied health, have highly competitive entry requirements due to high demand.

 Course learning outcomes